Jannet Villanueva

 Against this backdrop, Mission 21, together with its partner organizations, promotes various educational offers to strengthen self-determination, political participation and environmental protection, which are mainly aimed at indigenous women and young people in rural Puno.
 However, the educational programs are also open to interested men and boys.

-Alfalit: 97 women attended the literacy program during the reporting year.
-76 of them (78%) successfully completed the year and significantly improved their basic skills compared to the previous year.
-Training in the use of digital devices and technologies was particularly successful because the women were able to participate in digital communities.
+Alfalit: 84 women and 13 men attended the literacy program during the reporting year.
+Of these, 72 women and 12 men (87%) successfully completed the year and significantly improved their basic skills compared to the previous year and feel that their quality of life has improved.
+The training in the use of digital devices and technologies was particularly successful because the women were able to participate in digital communities.
 This helped them not only in their personal communication with family and friends, but also in their small businesses (contact with customers) and thus contributed to their economic independence.
-In addition, 48 percent of the participants exercised leadership in the family, participated in decision-making at the community level and discussed gender equality and women's rights in the face of all kinds of discrimination and violence against women.
+One example is Alodia Chupa Quispe, who was able to successfully promote her ropes made from natural materials for livestock farming.
+62 % of the women held leadership positions in various areas of the community, for example in the community safety committee, school committee or stood as candidates for the mayoral elections in their village.

 34 million inhabitants (2024)